JosephLeger/Workflow_ChIP-like/README.md

 A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.
 Trimming script includes the optional use of **Clumpify** (bbmap) to remove duplicated reads at FASTQ stage and to optimize file organization.

-4. **Alignment to the Genome :** This step consists of aligning the FASTQ files to a previously indexed reference genome in order to identify the regions from which the reads come.
+4. **Alignment to the genome :** This step consists of aligning the FASTQ files to a previously indexed reference genome in order to identify the regions from which the reads come.
 This workflow uses **Bowtie2**, a widely used tool for read mapping, to generate sorted BAM files.

 5. **Filtering and Indexing BAM :** If it hasn't already been done duplicated reads are removed, and reads with low alignment scores are filtered out using **Picard** and **SamTools**.
 Resulting BAM files are then indexed for following steps.